RedPitaya/Documentation/appsFeatures/examples/genRF-exm5.rst

 Code - MATLAB®
 **************

 The code is written in MATLAB.
-In the code we use SCPI commands and TCP/IP communication.
-Copy code to MATLAB editor and press run.
+In the code we use SCPI commands and TCP client communication.
+Copy the code to MATLAB editor and press run.

 .. code-block:: matlab